agersant/tiger/Roadmap.md

 - [x] Fix bug where a console window opens alongside Tiger on Windows
 - [x] Workbench should illustrate selected hitbox or animation frame (w/ borders)
 - [x] Clicking blank space within the workbench gets rid of the current selection
+- [ ] Space to center workbench when editing frame

 ## Tiger 0.3
 - [ ] Error dialogs